-The Monroe hop is grown in Germany, one of the oldest hop growing regions in the world.
+The Relax hop is grown in Germany, one of the oldest hop growing regions in the world.
 The country is known for its low-yielding aroma hops.
 Germany accounts for 60% of the hop production in Europe, and also accounts for one third of the world’s overall acreage.
 Hallertau is Germany’s largest growing region and has been producing hops since the early date of 736.

 The historical Barth-Haas Group has hop trading history that dates back to 1794.
 The Schlafly team has been sourcing hops from Barth-Haas since 1998 starting with the German and U.K. hops, which soon led to great American and Australian hops as well.
-The Monroe hop came about through a casual phone call when they gave us a lead on this new hop.
+The Relax hop came about through a casual phone call when they gave us a lead on this new hop.

 Hops (humulus lupulus) grow from a large climbing vine, that usually hangs from a trellis or support wire.
 In the best climates and conditions, hop vines can grow almost 25 feet in one season.
 The hop cone itself is actually the flower of the plant.
-Hop cones grow only on female plants, while the males are used only for creating hybrids.
+Hop cones only grow on female plants, while the males are only used for creating hybrids.
 These cones are where the lupulin glands are located.
 The lupulin glands give the hops their different aromas and flavor profiles.

 Being based in the Midwest, Schlafly’s relationship with farmers is natural, yet unique in the craft beer industry.
 We work directly with those that grow our ingredients.
 Due to these relationships, Schlafly is often asked by the hop growers to provide feedback about how the hop performs in the brewing process.
 They want to learn what aromas are released, what flavors develop as the hop is boiled.